 The Credit Card Accountability Responsibility and Disclosure of 2009, also known as the Credit CARD Act, put in place a variety of consumer protections in the credit card marketplace.
 For example, it prohibits arbitrary interest rate increases.
 Credit card companies are required to provide adequate notice before increases in interest rates and finances.
 And fees must be reasonable and proportional to the offense.
 Other provisions include:

 - Introductory rates must last at least six months.
 If interest rates are increased, they must be periodically reviewed to determine whether a decrease in the rate is warranted.

 - Issuers may charge over-limit fees only when the cardholder authorizes over-limit transactions.

 - Credit card statements must be mailed 21 days before the bill becomes due.
-The average daily balance must be calculated off of one billing cycle.
+The average daily balance must be calculated off one billing cycle.

 - Issuers are required to provide individualized pay-off information whenever terms change.